Opening of EV Charging Station

 re: Lions Eyeglasses Program

+We are a drop-off site for the Lions Recycle For Sight.
 We will pass along donated used eyeglasses to the Jemseg Lions Club.
+Just the glasses: eyeglass cases are not accepted.

 Business Owners: